mahuntington/panpsychism/unit_01/w02d05/homework/tic_tac_toe.md

  `link` tags to link to your JavaScript and CSS, respectively.

  - Before you even start working with JavaScript, construct the gameboard.
-The gameboard page should include the 3x3 grid and at minimum, a reset button.
+The gameboard page should include the 3x3 grid.
 Using `id` and `class` on clickable elements will help you wire this up in JavaScript afterwards.

  - Using what you know about responsive design, make sure the gameboard will resize with the browser window.
 The board can skew if you like.